timeax/prisma-to-laravel-migration/README.md

 }
 ```

-**Effect:** no Eloquent model and no migration file are emitted for `AuditTrail`.
+**Effect:** no Eloquent model and/or no migration file are emitted for `AuditTrail` depending on the scope.
 For enums, no PHP enum is emitted.

 ---

 ## Polymorphic Relations